SheetJS/sheetjs/README.md

 Excel pushes the XLSX format as default starting in Excel 2007.
 However, there are other formats with more appealing properties.
-For example, the XLSB format is spiritually similar to XLSX but files often end up taking less than half the space and open much faster!
+For example, the XLSB format is spiritually similar to XLSX but files often tend up taking less than half the space and open much faster!
 Even though an XLSX writer is available, other format writers are available so users can take advantage of the unique characteristics of each format.